Skip to content

 • Successful completion of the Catholic Archdiocese of Melbourne’s Safeguarding Essentials online training module annually.

-The Victorian Working with Children Check (WWCC) protocol requires that the Safeguarding Unit has copies of all priests’ current WWCC cards on file.
-Priests need to update their WWCC profile online to ensure the Archdiocese is listed as one of the organisations for which each priest conducts work.
+The Victorian Working with Children (WCC) Check protocol requires that the Safeguarding Unit has copies of all priests’ current WWC check cards on file.
+Priests need to update their WWC check profile online to ensure the Archdiocese is listed as one of the organisations for which each priest conducts work.
 This will ensure that the Safeguarding Unit receives a copy of each priest’s card directly from the Department of Justice.

 To list the Archdiocese, log in to the Service Victoria website.